mr-adult/tree-iterators-rs/doc_files/attach_ancestors.md

 This method will panic if called after an element has already been yielded from the iterator it is called on!
 This method attaches the ancestors of each node to the node during iteration.
 This operation converts the current iterator into a streaming iterator.
 For Breadth First Search iterators, this converts the queue-based iterator into an iterative deepening iterator.
-This can have performance impacts, as iterative deepening visits many nodes in the tree more  than once.
+This can have performance impacts, as iterative deepening visits many of the nodes in the tree more than once.
 The order in which elements are yielded remains unchanged, but each will now be yielded with its ancestor stack attached.
 That means that for our example tree, each element will be replaced by the following:

 - 0 -> \[0\],
 - 1 -> \[0, 1\],
 - 2 -> \[0, 2\],